American jobs – many of which are unionized – that are in jeopardy of being outsourced without sugar policy.

 Percentage of global sugar exports controlled by mega-subsidizers Brazil, Thailand, and India – all of which flood and distort the world market using government subsidies.

-Global sugar prices barely cover half the average cost of producing sugar because of rampant foreign subsidization and the dumping of surpluses.
+Historically, global sugar prices have barely covered half the average cost of producing sugar because of rampant foreign subsidization and the dumping of surpluses.

 The free-market global sugar policy supported by U.S. sugar producers, who have agreed to roll back U.S. sugar policy once foreign competitors eliminate their market-distorting programs.

-America is the 5th largest producer, 3rd largest importer and 3rd largest market in the world.
+America is the 5th largest producer, 3rd largest importer and 3rd largest consumer of sugar in the world.